-Soprano Shira Patchornik joins the ensemble of the Hessian State Theater at the beginning of the 2018/19 season.
-With her upcoming productions in Wiesbaden, she will show off her versatility in operatic roles ranging from Handel (Morgana in Alcina) to Janáček (Karolka in Jenufa).
-She is also cast as Oscar in Verdi’s Un ballo in maschera, and in three Mozart roles: Zerlina in Don Giovanni, Papagena in The Magic Flute, and Servilia in La clemenza di Tito.
-In 2019, she will be a member of the opera studio at the Bregenz Festival, where she is cast in a leading operatic role.
+The Israeli singer joined the ensemble of the Hessian State Theater at the beginning of the 2018/19 season.
+In her first year in Wiesbaden, she showed off her versatility in operatic roles ranging from Handel (Morgana in Alcina) to Janáček (Karolka in Jenufa).
+She was also cast as Oscar in Verdi’s Un ballo in maschera, and in three Mozart roles: Zerlina in Don Giovanni, Papagena in The Magic Flute, and Servilia in La clemenza di Tito.

 Shira Patchornik was born in 1994 and began singing at an early age.
 As a member of a girls’ choir in Tel Aviv, she appeared in many productions at the Israeli Opera and developed a taste for the big stage.
 Her first solo appearances, likewise at the Israeli Opera, followed when she was a teenager, with the children’s parts in The Cunning Little Vixen and Tosca, as well as Flora in Britten’s The Turn of the Screw.